 Finger Exercises to Help Handwriting For Kids

 Get your little ones to help you with chores around the house.
 Laying the table for dinner, baking, folding clothes, making the bed and putting away toys all involve using our hands.
 These activities will improve your child’s motor skills by utilizing their grasp, finger movements, hand strength and wrist movements in an instinctual and natural way.

 2. Play with Clay/Playdough

 Another super way to have fun and get those fingers moving is to play with playdough/clay.
-Pinching off pieces of clay, rolling it into strips and modelling it, will get your child more comfortable doing things with their hands.
-This activity is a great pre-writing practise for 3-year-olds that will help with handwriting for kids when they’re slightly older.
+Pinching off pieces of clay, rolling it into strips and modeling it, will get your child more comfortable doing things with their hands.
+This activity is a great pre-writing practice for 3-year-olds that will help with handwriting for kids when they’re slightly older.